TheEdoRan/theedoran/README.md

 ### Here are some of the things that I ❤️:

 - 👨‍💻 Coding
-- 🎸 Music playing and 🎚 production
+- 🎸 Playing instruments and 🎚🎧 music production
 - ✍️ VIM
 - ⚛️ React
 - 🍵 Green tea and 🍕🍝 good food